galaxyproject/galaxy-hub/src/tutorials/nt_rnaseq/index.md

 1. Gene identifiers
 2. Mean normalized counts, averaged over all samples from both conditions
-3. Logarithm (base 2) of the fold change (the values correspond to up- or downregulation relative to the condition listed as Factor level 1)
+3.	log<sub>2</sub> of the fold change (the values correspond to up- or downregulation relative to the condition listed as Factor level 1)
 4. Standard error estimate for the log2 fold change estimate
 5. [Wald](https://en.wikipedia.org/wiki/Wald_test) statistic
 6.	*p*-value for the statistical significance of this change